elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

 4. **Promote the Global Competition/Hackathon**

-    The official announcement will be in the second half of June 2018 and the expected event is in mid-August 2018.
+    This is a an online competition with the event, rules and award categories announced in the second half of June 2018 and the expected deadling is in mid-August 2018.

     As soon as reasonable we want to promote this event or at least mention it during our events, the prizes will be substantial and it's one of the singular goals EBP has together.
-Hopefully we can get as many people from your community to join.
+Hopefully we can get as many developers from your community to join.

 ## Submit a Proposal